 – What if someone offers you a partnership in his business?

-- Do the groundwork and look into the university you are applying at.
-Look closely into the course you’ve chosen and ask yourself if your choice is in line with your educational goals.
+- Do the groundwork and look into the university you are applying it.
+Look closely into the course you’ve chosen and asked yourself if your choice is in line with your educational goals.

 - The interviewer may wish to know your reasons for choosing a specific program and university, and when he pops out that question you must be able to answer it hesitation-free.

 - You may have to face questions concerning your financial status; so look into your bank balance and be sure of your financial plan.
 If your parents are retired, or you lack sufficient funding, then the interviewer may ask you to explain how you plan to fund yourself.

 - Look presentable, dress smart and approach the interview calmly.
 Don’t go there prepared to recite memorized answers.
 They don’t want a parrot.
 They are looking to see if you are clear with your objectives.

 - Work on the simple etiquettes of conversation.
 Be polite and courteous in your response.
 Listen carefully to the questions and wait for your turn to answer.
 A little patience and good manners go a long way.